MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase1.md

 Intune also supports application configurations that apply to SDK-integrated applications, regardless of device management mode.
 Admins can configure these [application configuration policies for managed apps] in Microsoft Endpoint Manager.

 The Intune App SDK supports both types of application configuration and provides a single API for accessing configurations from both channels.
-If you application has or will support either of these types of application configuration, you will need to follow [Stage 6: App Configuration].
+If your application has or will support either of these types of application configuration, you'll need to follow [Stage 6: App Configuration].

 ### Does my application need to define granular protection for data ingress and egress?